RESILIENT PEOPLE PODCAST

 JULY 5, 2024 I 40:31 I S4: E53

+Sharon Summerfield is the founder of the Nourished Executive and counsels clients on dealing with burnout, stress management and building healthy daily rituals.
 Once a busy executive assistant and project manager for various engineering firms, she made a pivot to create the Nourished Executive by identifying a need and what was working for her in her own personal wellness journey.

 After suffering debilitating pain from two accidents, Sharon created ‘Project Me’ and built her own team of experts who helped her to get on the right track.
 She encourages others to follow the same course.

-Recovery is obtainable - Hurricane Dorian survivor Tara Pyfrom
+Recovery is obtainable: Hurricane Dorian survivor Tara Pyfrom

 JUNE 20, 2024 I 40:28 I S4: E52

 Tara Pyfrom grew up in the beautiful Bahamas.
 Residents there are used to hurricanes.
 In 2019 Tara's beloved island experienced the wrath of Hurricane Dorian, the biggest cyclone to hit the Bahamas.
 She along with her wife and daughter watched as their home filled with water, making its way all the way up to the attic.
 Once the storm passed and they were forced to evacuate, they needed to find a place to live and eventually found their way to Canada.
-We spoke about living through the scariest moments of the hurricane, the moments of problem-solving, the benefits of therapy and seeking all different types of it, the purpose she found from this challenge and where she draws her resilience.

 Welcome to Season 4 of the RESILIENT PEOPLE podcast.
 In this episode, host Janet Fanaki reflects on some of the learnings from past guests, the purpose that they found from the challenges they faced and how a bigger purpose can be created through adversity.
 Janet says, "a major challenge will most definitely change you, but it doesn’t need to define who you are for the rest of your life."

-Dawn and her husband Jim went on big trips around the world, made sure to spend time with the ones she loved and also wanted any opportunity to share her wisdom on how to die with no regrets.
+Dawn Custode was in her dying days when she spoke with me back in 2019.
+She had been living with colon cancer for over two and a half years and made it her mission to live her remaining days to the fullest.
+Dawn and her husband Jim went on big trips around the world, made sure to spend time with the ones she loved and also took any opportunity to share her wisdom on how to die with no regrets.

 We spoke about priorities, not wasting time, her perspective on death and what may be waiting for her on the other side.